dwillison/workoutWebApp/README.md

 # workoutWebApp
-A simple web app for you to and(or) your friends to track your workouts together or independently.
+A simple web app for you and(or) your friends to track your workouts together or independently.